 Beyond Bobst, the library of the renowned Courant Institute of Mathematical Sciences focuses on research-level material in mathematics, computer science, and related fields.
 The Stephen Chan Library of Fine Arts at the Institute of Fine Arts (IFA) houses the rich collections that support the research and curricular needs of the institute's graduate programs in art history and archaeology.
 The Jack Brause Library at SPS Midtown, the most comprehensive facility of its kind, serves the information needs of the program’s students and faculty, as well as those of the real estate community.
 The Library of the Institute for the Study of the Ancient World (ISAW) is a resource for advanced research and graduate education in ancient civilizations from the western Mediterranean to China.
 The Bern Dibner Library serves the NYU Tandon School of Engineering specializes in science, engineering, and technology management.
 The libraries of NYU Abu Dhabi and NYU Shanghai provide access to all the resources in BobCat and are building their own collection of books and other print materials in support of the schools' developing curricula.
 Complementing the collections of the Division of Libraries are those of the Health Sciences Library and School of Law.

 The NYU Division of Libraries continually enhances its student and faculty services and expands its research collections, responding to the extraordinary growth of the University's academic programs in recent years and to the rapid expansion of electronic information resources.
-Bobst Library's professional staff includes more than 38 subject specialists who select materials and work with faculty and graduate students in every field of study at NYU.
+Bobst Library's professional staff includes 64 subject specialists who select materials and work with faculty and graduate students in every field of study at NYU.
 The staff also includes specialists in undergraduate outreach, instructional services, preservation, geospatial information, digital scholarship, scholarly communication, reference services, geographic information systems, and more.